espocrm/documentation/docs/extensions/outlook-integration/email.md

 ## Recommendations

 Important: when connecting to Outlook using the Outlook Integration extension and pressing *Connect* button, you must be asked to enter your credentials fully.
 This must be done if you did not enter the email address and password in the pop-up window earlier, because if you did, then in the pop-up window you will have the option to select email accounts.
-If the system just connects you without asking anything, then it is most likely using the cached values which allow connection, but may not allow access to the specific mailbox correctly.
+If the system just connects you without asking anything, then it's most likely the browser is using the stored values in cookies which allow connection, but may not allow access to the required scope.

 There are some recommendations for setting up an email account if you encounter errors when connecting to SMTP.